Washi1337/ctf-writeups/writeups/flare-on/2025/3/index.md

 $ qpdf --decrypt pretty_devilish_file.pdf output.pdf
 ```

-This gives us a way cleaner PDF file, that also reveals a hidden compressed image:
+This gives us a way cleaner PDF file, that also reveals a hidden compressed image in stream 4 of the file:

 ![](img/02.png)

-Carving out this image using a hex editor, we can inflate the buffer
+Since the stream is marked by `/FlateDecode`, we can carve out this image using a hex editor and inflate the buffer using `zlib`:

 ```python
 import zlib